ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

     - They have a TypeFlag of 0.
 - _State File_
     - These are the *.0.bin and *.1.bin files and store extra information about the related matching GUID *.bin.
-    - They have a TypeFlag greater than 1.
+    - They have a TypeFlag of 10 or 11.

 Both the _File Tab_ and _No File Tab_ can have related _State Files_.
 EXPAND/CHECK UPON THIS